FBI Detroit Encourages the Public to Report Hate Crimes and Other Civil Rights Violations

 In addition to hate crimes, as part of its civil rights program, the FBI investigates color of law and Freedom of Access to Clinic Entrances (FACE) Act violations.
 Color of law violations include acts carried out by government officials, including law enforcement officers, operating within and beyond the limits of their lawful authority.
 These acts include excessive force, sexual assault, and deprivation of medical care.

 The FBI protects all victims of crimes, regardless of their country of national origin or immigration status.
-If you believe you are the victim of or witness to a hate crime or other civil rights violation, you are encouraged to report it to FBI special agents and analysts at MichiganCivilRights@fbi.gov.
-If you prefer to remain anonymous, you can call 1-800-CALL-FBI or submit tips online at tips.fbi.gov.
+If you believe you are the victim of or witness to a hate crime or other civil rights violation, you are encouraged to report it to the FBI by calling 1-800-CALL-FBI or submitting tips online at tips.fbi.gov.

 For more information on the FBI’s civil rights program, please visit https://www.fbi.gov/investigate/civil-rights.